This is Part Three of a four-part developer series from Evan Glazer.

 Configure agent protocol

-Make sure the Jenkins master is set up to manage agents via Java Web Start.
+Make sure the Jenkins controller is set up to manage agents via Java Web Start.

-Open your master, click Jenkins (small drop-down arrow next to text)-> Manage Jenkins -> Configure 3. global security
+Open your controller, click Jenkins (small drop-down arrow next to text)-> Manage Jenkins -> Configure 3. global security

 Choose a fixed port for JNLP agents.
-Ensure your master and agent can connect on that port through any firewalls.
+Ensure your controller and agent can connect on that port through any firewalls.

 Check Java Web Start Agent Protocol / 4